openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 ### Sony Smartwatch 3

 * The Sony Smartwach 3 is one of the most popular watches to be used with AAPS.
 * Unfortunately Google dropped support for wear OS 1.5 devices in fall 2020.
-This leads to problems when using Sony SW3 with AndroidAPS 2.7 and above.
+This leads to problems when using Sony SW3 with AAPS 2.7 and above.
 * A possible workaround can be found on this [troubleshooting page](../Usage/SonySW3.md).

 ## View Nightscout data